GregoryBWilson/stock-analysis/Written_Report_Challenge2.md

 | 2017              | 35796200           | 1.994458388  |
 | 2018              | 107873900          | -0.626018859 |

-The results are correct but not very pretty.
+The results are correct but not very pretty, well they are presented here better than they are in the Excel spreadsheet - but Steve would probably like the spreadsheet to be improved (that could be future work for me).
 In addition to improving the appearance, Steve wanted to see all the tickers in each ticker in a number of green stocks, so another VBScript was created AllStocksAnalysis.
 This new version of the VBScript was somewhat inefficent and clearly anoying because it refreshs the All Stocks Analysis worksheet as in loops though every ticker causing the screen to flicker like a strobe light.
 You can see this in the code below, where j is the index for rows and i is the ticker index.

        Next j
        '6) Output data for current ticker